Cloud-based accounts payable: What it is and how it works

 Cloud-based accounts payable solutions reduce time spent on manual tasks, allowing finance teams to shift focus toward strategic planning and analysis.
 Key efficiency gains include:

-- Automated invoice capture using optical character recognition (OCR) to extract invoice data
+- Automated invoice capture using OCR to extract invoice data

 - Auto-coded entries matched to vendors and general ledger accounts